ee25b065-cpu/krepos/README.md

-This file contains all the assignments given to us by Anil in EE1103.
+This file contains all the assignments and quizzes given to us by Prof.Anil in EE1103.